rtmcg/p3dl.github.io/documentation/prusa_training/prusa_manual.md

     * Nothing being printed.
     * Nothing on the print bed.

 5. Remove the spring steel heatbed.
 It's magnetic!
 See picture below for a good technique.
-Remove any fused filament from the bed, and clean it with >90% Isopropanol (Isopropyl alcohol - IUPAC name propan-2-ol; commonly called 2-propanol or IPA) and a fresh, disposable lint-free wipe.
+Remove any fused filament from the bed, and clean it with >90% Isopropanol *(Isopropyl alcohol - IUPAC name propan-2-ol; commonly called 2-propanol or IPA)* and a fresh, disposable lint-free wipe.
 Don't touch the cleaned print area of the heatbed with your bare hands or anything else.
     <img src="./images/removingPrusaHeatBed.png" alt="removing the Prusa heatbed" style="width: 90%;">

 6. Make sure there filament is loaded into the printer.
     * Make sure there is enough filament for the job.
 (An estimate of the required amount of filament is provided by the slicer software)
-    * If you need to load or change color, see section **Changing Filament**.
+    * If you need to load or change color, see section **Changing filament**.

 7. Click the print button next to your G-code on Repetier.
     * The filament and heat bed will automatically be preheated.